kjchung495/seadiver/README.txt

-"toynn" is a handy Neral Network model builder.
+"toynn" is a DeepLearning Framework with handy functionalities.

 You'll be able to create a model in the desired structure with a single line of code.
 Easily train, predict and visualize your model.